Aspira Women’s Health (NASDAQ:AWH) Upgraded at StockNews.com

-StockNews.com upgraded shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) from a sell rating to a hold rating in a research note published on Wednesday.
+StockNews.com upgraded shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) from a sell rating to a hold rating in a report released on Tuesday.

-Separately, Alliance Global Partners lowered their price objective on shares of Aspira Women’s Health from $7.00 to $5.50 and set a buy rating on the stock in a report on Wednesday, August 14th.
+Separately, Alliance Global Partners lowered their price target on shares of Aspira Women’s Health from $7.00 to $5.50 and set a buy rating for the company in a report on Wednesday, August 14th.

 Aspira Women’s Health Stock Performance

-Aspira Women’s Health (NASDAQ:AWH – Get Free Report) last announced its earnings results on Monday, August 12th.
-The company reported ($0.28) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.32) by $0.04.
-The company had revenue of $2.42 million during the quarter, compared to analyst estimates of $2.60 million.
-During the same period in the previous year, the company posted ($0.28) earnings per share.
-On average, sell-side analysts anticipate that Aspira Women’s Health will post -1.26 earnings per share for the current fiscal year.
+Aspira Women’s Health (NASDAQ:AWH – Get Free Report) last released its quarterly earnings data on Monday, August 12th.
+The company reported ($0.28) EPS for the quarter, beating the consensus estimate of ($0.32) by $0.04.
+The company had revenue of $2.42 million for the quarter, compared to the consensus estimate of $2.60 million.
+During the same period last year, the company earned ($0.28) EPS.
+On average, sell-side analysts forecast that Aspira Women’s Health will post -1.26 EPS for the current fiscal year.

-An institutional investor recently raised its position in Aspira Women’s Health stock.
-B. Riley Wealth Advisors Inc. increased its position in shares of Aspira Women’s Health Inc. (NASDAQ:AWH – Free Report) by 43.1% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 179,371 shares of the company’s stock after buying an additional 53,997 shares during the period.
-B. Riley Wealth Advisors Inc. owned 1.73% of Aspira Women’s Health worth $732,000 as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 12.19% of the company’s stock.
+A hedge fund recently raised its stake in Aspira Women’s Health stock.
+B. Riley Wealth Advisors Inc. lifted its stake in shares of Aspira Women’s Health Inc. (NASDAQ:AWH – Free Report) by 43.1% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 179,371 shares of the company’s stock after acquiring an additional 53,997 shares during the quarter.
+B. Riley Wealth Advisors Inc. owned approximately 1.73% of Aspira Women’s Health worth $732,000 at the end of the most recent reporting period.
+12.19% of the stock is owned by hedge funds and other institutional investors.

 About Aspira Women’s Health